 4.2 Catering

 Any stand providing refreshments to exhibition visitors must comply with the provision of the Food Hygiene Regulations 1990.
-All food requests will need to go through the venue.
-Telford International Centre Event Links Exhibitors are not allowed to bring their own catering.
+All food requests will need to go through the venue via the portal here.

 4.3 Aisles and Gangways